 6. Asthma …

-One of the most researched black cumin seed oil health benefits is its application in the treatment of asthma.
+One of the most researched black cumin seed oil benefits is its application in the treatment of asthma.

 Asthma is a respiratory disease in which the lungs become inflamed.
 The can cause coughing, wheezing, and difficulty breathing, and therefore can be quite severe for some.